teenbress/teenbress.github.io/_posts/2019-4-17-Credit Card Fraud Detection.md

 it becomes feasible to automate this process and to save some of the intensive amount of labor that is put into detecting credit card fraud.
 In the following sections, my machine learning based Pythonic approach is explained.
 This report contains two parts devoted to Exploratory Analysis and Prediction Models.
-I'll contain the most popular four imbalanced data mining models: LR, Random Forest, XGBoost, LightGBM, in order to find the best model which will help detect default and answer the questions:
+I'll contain the most popular four imbalanced data mining models: **LR, Random Forest, XGBoost, LightGBM**, in order to find the best model which will help detect default and answer the questions:
-1. How to analyze imbalanced big data?
+1. How to deal with imbalanced data?
-2. Which algorithms are the strongest predicting models for default payment?
+2. Which model is the robust predicting model for default payment?
 I hope you'll enjoy this report.

-### II.
+## II.
 Data Preparation
-##### Data overview
+### 2.1 Data overview
 The datasets contains transactions made by credit cards in September 2013 by european cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 The data set comes from the [Kaggle: Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud#creditcard.csv).